krupalhp2907/scripts/README.md

 Basically it is a sequence of installation procedures to be followed.
 It not only downloads the dependencies but it also makes the webpack bundle files and the required file structure for it.
+To make this work change .txt file to .bat file place both in user dir and then run CRA.bat